-Possums are the main wildlife carriers of bovine TB in New Zealand.
-Contact with infected possums is a major cause of herd infection.
-Wildlife such as deer and pigs can get TB (from interacting with or eating infected possums), but are "dead-end" hosts as they don't spread the disease any further.
+Possums are the main wildlife carriers of bovine TB in New Zealand, and contact with infected possums is the main cause of herd infection.
+Wild deer and pigs can also get TB from possums, but they are ‘dead-end’ hosts — meaning they can’t spread the disease themselves.

-Eradicating bovine TB is vital to maintaining the production and reputation of our valuable dairy, beef and deer export industries, with benefits for all New Zealanders.
+Eradicating bovine TB is necessary to maintain the production and reputation of our dairy, beef and deer export industries.